Europe plays 'vital' role in Trump geopolitics

 It also described "climate policies" as "an anti-growth energy agenda that is detrimental to US economic and energy security interests".

-Trump withdrew the US from the Paris accord on climate change.
-He also binned a draft free trade treaty with the EU in favour of a protectionist approach.
+Trump withdrew the US from the Paris accord on climate change earlier this year.
+He also binned a free trade treaty with the EU in favour of protectionism.

-The paper called Europe America's "most significant trading partner", but its bulky economic section focused on combatting "unfair foreign trade practices" and on rebuilding US "economic strength".
+The paper called Europe America's "most significant trading partner", but its bulky economic section focused on combatting "unfair foreign trade practices" and on rebuilding "our [US] economic strength".

-It also envisaged world affairs as being swayed by "strong, sovereign, and independent nations", not by multilateralism.
+It envisaged world affairs as being conducted by "strong, sovereign, and independent nations", not by multilateralism.

-In that spirit, paper relegated the EU to just one passing mention, saying: "The United States will work with the European Union, and bilaterally with the United Kingdom and other states, to ensure fair and reciprocal trade practices and eliminate barriers to growth."
+In that spirit, the paper relegated the EU to just one mention, saying: "The United States will work with the European Union ... to ensure fair and reciprocal trade practices and eliminate barriers to growth."

 Commenting on the text, Carl Bildt, a former Swedish foreign minister who works with the European Council on Foreign Relations, a think tank in London, said: "The previous US National Security Strategy in 2015 favoured a 'rules-based international order'.
 That concept is totally absent from the new document".